rachayita/OpsNotes/rust/rust.md

   - remove auto-implemented `Unpin` bound to mark this type as address-sensitive state
 - in unsafe code, the user is responsible to not to move its value

+## unsafe
+- unsafe superpowers are that are not checked by compiler for memeory safety:
+  1. dereference a raw pointer
+  2. call an unsafe function or method
+  3. access or modify a mutable static variable
+  4. implement an unsafe trait
+  5. access fields of a union
+- keep unsafe block small
+- enclose unsafe code within a safe abstraction and provide a safe api

 ## macro
 - generic syntax extension form